Planning on visiting Scotland?

 Although black pudding is sometimes served with an English breakfast it is very common to serve it with a Scottish breakfast.

 It’s probably best not to dwell on what is actually in the black pudding but just to enjoy eating it.
-(It’s made with blood and oatmeal if you really want to know.)
+(It’s made with blood and oatmeal if you want to know.)

 Black pudding is cooked in a skin and served in slices.
 It is usually fried because most things on a Scottish breakfast plate are.